whn09/table_structure_recognition/README.md

 # table_structure_recognition

-Table detection and table structure recognition using Yolov5
+Table detection and table structure recognition using Yolov5/Yolov8, and you can get the same (even better) result compared with Table Transformer (TATR) with smaller models.

 ## Dataset